unhammer/writer2latex/branches/stable1.0/source/distro/Readme.txt

 directory doc.

-Bugs and feature requests should be reported to henrikjust (at) openoffice.org
+Bugs and feature requests should be reported to writer2latex (at) gmail.com

-April 2009
+September 2009
 Henrik Just